 2. Rate Your 8 Self-Assessment

-LivingUpp’s Rate Your 8 self-assessment tool was developed to help you identify and prioritize your needs on a daily basis.
-Taking inventory of your needs also helps you identify trends — those areas of your life that you may have been neglecting or putting off.
+The Rate Your 8 self-assessment is a proprietary tool that helps you identify and prioritize your needs on a daily basis.
+Taking inventory of your needs also helps you identify trends—those areas of your life that you may have been neglecting or putting off.
 Choosing daily rituals that specifically support the areas you’ve rated lowest can dramatically improve your well-being.

 To manage your time more efficiently, planning is essential.
 Making arrangements ahead of time for dinner, child care, or other important tasks can make your life much easier—and less stressful.
 Planning doesn’t have to take a lot of time either.
 Once you establish a rhythm, it gets much faster.
 Need some help with planning?
 Grab a copy of The Lifestyle Design Planner.

 Yoga combines mindfulness with body movement, and helps create balance and alignment, both mentally and physically.
 One of my clients introduced me to Yoga with Adriene, and it’s been a great addition to my morning ritual.
 (Plus, it’s free if you do it at home!)

 Walking is a simple way to clear your mind and loosen up tense muscles, which can be particularly helpful if you sit behind a keyboard for most of the day.
 Walking doesn’t require any special equipment, and it’s practical for most fitness levels.